rockthejvm/rockthejvm-site/src/content/articles/functional-parallel-programming-with-scala-and-cats-effect/index.md

 With that, we can finish the domain modeling and switch to the next part - building blocks for business logic.

-## 7. Building blocks for business logic
+## Building Blocks for Business Logic

 Our goal is to make contributors aggregation fast.
 We've seen that there are more than a few API requests we need to make, some of them are paginated, some of them are not.
 Also, it's important to define the order of execution and the general flow of the program.